 No warm milk before bed

 Changes in diet can also help.
 Certain foods such as dairy products, caffeine, carbonated drinks and acidic foods irritate the bladder.
-Reducing or eliminating these from your child’s diet can be effective.
 Consider also that a child’s bladder capacity increases by a mere 30ml per year during the first eight years of their life.
-The actual capacity can be measured by multiplying the child’s age by 30 and then adding 30, to get a volume in millilitres.
-Try limit fluid intake towards bedtime, but don’t be tempted to cut back during the day as this can lead to dehydration.
+Limiting fluid intake towards bedtime will help, but don’t be tempted to cut back during the day as this can lead to dehydration.

-What we as parents need to keep foremost in our minds is that bedwetting is not bad behaviour that needs to be punished.
 Each child is different and each will eventually gain total bladder control.
-With our support and encouragement we can help to make this a smoother, easier process for our children.
+Parental support and encouragement will help to make this a smoother, easier process for hildren.